De La Salle Meets Adrian Nyel at the door of the Motherhouse of the Sisters of Child Jesus

-The Motherhouse of the Sisters of the Child Jesus is situated at 48 Rue du Barbatre, a few streets from the College des Bons Enfants.
+The Motherhouse of the Sisters of the Child Jesus is at 48 Rue du Barbatre, a few streets from the College des Bons Enfants.
 This is the impressive headquarters of the Congregation begun by Canon Nicholas Roland.
 This has been the Motherhouse since its very beginning in 1670.
 Directly across the street is the original facade of the old Carthusian Monastery (now a newer building) where Father Roland made his annual private retreats.
-It was at the door of this convent that Adrien Nyel met Father De La Salle for the first time – March 1679.
+At the door of this convent, Adrien Nyel met Father De La Salle for the first time in March 1679.
 Nyel was in town at the request of Mme Jeanne Dubois Maillefer, a wealthy lady of Rouen and a relative of De La Salle.
 She had given Nyel money and encouraged him to begin a free school for boys in Reims.
 Nyel was calling upon the Sisters for their aid, and that of young Father de La Salle, to whom he bore a letter of introduction.
 Since he was a stranger in town, Nyel was invited by De La Salle to be his house guest while they both worked on the preliminaries necessary to start a free school.
 People would be less inclined to discover (and jeopardize) Nyel’s plans if he stayed with De La Salle than if he stayed elsewhere.
 The Sisters proudly display an early drawing of the encounter between Nyel and De La Salle.

 “God, who directs all things with wisdom and moderation, and who does not force the will of men, wishing to have me completely occupied with the care of the schools, involved me unexpectedly and in a short time, so that one commitment led to another without my being aware of it.”

 — De La Salle